TomatenKuchenDEV/docs/docs/giveaways-en.md

 lang: en
 ---

-To manage giveaways you need the "Manage Messages" permission.
+To manage giveaways you need one of the giveaway roles set in the dashboard or the "Manage Guild" permission.

 ## Create